-Secondary education students must demonstrate mastery in a content area.
-Mastery will be demonstrated by a 3.0 GPA in 30 credit hours of content area courses or a indicates courses which count toward the 30 credit hours of content area.
+\\Secondary education students must demonstrate mastery in a content area.
+Mastery will be demonstrated by a 3.0 GPA in 30 credit hours of content area courses or a passing score on the state test in the content area.

+indicates courses which count toward the 30 credit hours of content area.